Integrate OpenAI with your desktop client for higher-level agent logic.

 input_text

-if the agent flagged a security concern. - Auto-handling if
+if the agent flagged a security concern.ignore_safety_and_input=True

-, which bypasses user checks.
+, which bypasses user checks.action

 , you get (status, data)